klyed/hivesmartchain/docs/reference/web3.md

 [Blockscout](https://github.com/poanetwork/blockscout) is a graphical blockchain explorer for Ethereum based networks.
-Before deploying the application, ensure to set the following environment variables so it can locate your local Burrow node.
+Before deploying the application, ensure to set the following environment variables so it can locate your local HiveSmartChain node.

 ```bash
 export ETHEREUM_JSONRPC_VARIANT=ganache